machal/cssmine-content/css3-background-size.md

 CSS3 Background Size
 ====================

-Specifies the size of a background within an element.
+It specifies the size of background within an element.

 Syntax
 ------